Summary of Significant Accounting Policies

 Inventory consisted of the following for the periods presented:

-The activity in the reserve for obsolescence was immaterial for the three months ended March 31, 2023 and 2022.
+The activity in the reserve for obsolescence was immaterial for the three and six months ended June 30, 2022 and 2021.

-The following table summarizes the composition of our net revenues for the periods presented:
+The following table summarizes the composition of the Company’s net revenues for the periods presented:

 The following potentially dilutive shares were excluded from the computation of diluted net income per share for the periods presented because including them would have been antidilutive:

 In October 2021, the FASB issued ASU No. 2021-08, Business Combinations (Topic 805) – Accounting for Contract Assets and Contract Liabilities from Contracts with Customers (“ASU No. 2021-08”).
 The guidance improves the accounting for acquired revenue contracts with customers in a business combination by addressing diversity in practice and certain inconsistencies in application.
-This update requires that an acquirer recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with ASC Topic 606 as if it had originated the contracts.
-This update was effective for us as of January 1, 2023, and the adoption of this new standard did not have a material impact on our condensed consolidated financial statements and related disclosures.
+Under current U.S. GAAP, an acquirer generally recognizes contract assets acquired and liabilities assumed in a business combination at fair value on the acquisition date.
+The amendments in this update require that an acquirer recognize and measure contract assets and contract liabilities acquired in a business combination in accordance with ASC Topic 606 as if it had originated the contracts.
+The amendments in this update will be effective for the Company beginning January 1, 2023, and interim periods thereafter.
+Early adoption is permitted, including adoption in an interim period.
+The Company is currently evaluating the effect that ASU No. 2021-08 will have on its consolidated financial statements and related disclosures.

 The entire disclosure for all significant accounting policies of the reporting entity.